hydratk/hydratk/doc/rst/install/installing.rst

 * setproctitle
 * xtermcolor

-Modules setproctitle, pyzmq require several libraries which will be installed via Linux package managers, if not installed yet.
+Modules setproctitle, psutil, pyzmq require several libraries which will be installed via Linux package managers, if not installed yet.

 setprocitle